via5/Cue/README.md

 ### Broken things
 - Nav sometimes gets stuck when moving close to another person, should stop after 5s.
 - Navmesh doesn't update automatically when the scene is changed.
 There's a button in the script UI, Stuff tab.
-- Characters have an ugly up/down animation when they stop, that's for heels, it gets feet unstuck.
-Working on it.
-- Wait for animations to finish before changing states (if crouching, wait for crouch to finish before standing)
+- Wait for animations to finish before changing states (if crouching, wait for crouch to finish before standing) or the atom's position sometimes jumps around.